-NFPA 1033 4.6.1 Gather reports and records, given no special tools, equipment, or materials, so that all gathered documents are applicable to the investigation, complete, and authentic; the chain of custody is maintained; and the material is admissible in a legal proceeding.

-(A) Requisite Knowledge.
-Types of reports needed that facilitate determining responsibility for the fire (e.g., police reports, fire reports, insurance policies, financial records, deeds, private investigator reports, outside photos, and videos) and location of these reports.

-(B) Requisite Skills.
-Ability to identify the reports and documents necessary for the investigation, implement the chain of custody, and organizational skills.

-NFPA 1033 4.6.2 Evaluate the investigative file, given all available file information, so that areas for further investigation are identified, the relationship between gathered documents and information is interpreted, and corroborative evidence and information discrepancies are discovered.

-(A) Requisite Knowledge.
-File assessment and/or evaluation methods, including accurate documentation practices, and requisite investigative elements.

-(B) Requisite Skills.
-Information assessment, correlation, and organizational skills.

-NFPA 1033 4.6.3 Coordinate expert resources, given the investigative file, reports, and documents, so that the expert's competencies are matched to the specific investigation needs, financial expenditures are justified, and utilization clearly furthers the investigative goals of determining cause or affixing responsibility.

-(A) Requisite Knowledge.
-How to assess one's own expertise, qualification to be called for expert testimony, types of expert resources (e.g., forensic, CPA, polygraph, financial, human behavior disorders, and engineering), and methods to identify expert resources.

-(B) Requisite Skills.
-Ability to apply expert resources to further the investigation by networking with other investigators to identify experts, questioning experts relative to their qualifications, and developing a utilization plan for use of expert resources.

-NFPA 1033 4.6.4 Establish evidence as to motive and/or opportunity, given an incendiary fire, so that the evidence is supported by documentation and meets the evidentiary requirements of the jurisdiction.

-(A) Requisite Knowledge.
-Types of motives common to incendiary fires, methods used to discover opportunity, and human behavioral patterns relative to fire-setting

-(B) Requisite Skills.
+- NFPA 1033 4.6.1 Gather reports and records, given no special tools, equipment, or materials, so that all gathered documents are applicable to the investigation, complete, and authentic; the chain of custody is maintained; and the material is admissible in a legal proceeding. - (A) Requisite Knowledge.
+Types of reports needed that facilitate determining responsibility for the fire (e.g., police reports, fire reports, insurance policies, financial records, deeds, private investigator reports, outside photos, and videos) and location of these reports. - (B) Requisite Skills.
+Ability to identify the reports and documents necessary for the investigation, implement the chain of custody, and organizational skills. - NFPA 1033 4.6.2 Evaluate the investigative file, given all available file information, so that areas for further investigation are identified, the relationship between gathered documents and information is interpreted, and corroborative evidence and information discrepancies are discovered. - (A) Requisite Knowledge.
+File assessment and/or evaluation methods, including accurate documentation practices, and requisite investigative elements. - (B) Requisite Skills.
+Information assessment, correlation, and organizational skills. - NFPA 1033 4.6.3 Coordinate expert resources, given the investigative file, reports, and documents, so that the expert's competencies are matched to the specific investigation needs, financial expenditures are justified, and utilization clearly furthers the investigative goals of determining cause or affixing responsibility. - (A) Requisite Knowledge.
+How to assess one's own expertise, qualification to be called for expert testimony, types of expert resources (e.g., forensic, CPA, polygraph, financial, human behavior disorders, and engineering), and methods to identify expert resources. - (B) Requisite Skills.
+Ability to apply expert resources to further the investigation by networking with other investigators to identify experts, questioning experts relative to their qualifications, and developing a utilization plan for use of expert resources. - NFPA 1033 4.6.4 Establish evidence as to motive and/or opportunity, given an incendiary fire, so that the evidence is supported by documentation and meets the evidentiary requirements of the jurisdiction. - (A) Requisite Knowledge.
+Types of motives common to incendiary fires, methods used to discover opportunity, and human behavioral patterns relative to fire-setting - (B) Requisite Skills.
 Financial analysis, records gathering and analysis, interviewing, and interpreting fire scene information and evidence for relationship to motive and/or opportunity.

+Reprinted with permission from NFPA 921-2021, Guide for Fire and Explosion Investigators, Copyright ©2020 and NFPA 1033-2022, Professional Qualifications for Fire Investigator, Copyright ©2022, National Fire Protection Association, Quincy, MA 02169.
+This reprinted material is not the complete and official position of the National Fire Protection Association on the referenced subject which is represented only by the standard in its entirety.